Lande21/RolandeU.github.io/README.md

 Occasion: NEW SEASON 24!
 MIRACLE: I GOT IN!!!
 MY DAD GOT A JOB AND WE FINALLY FOUND AN APARTMENT!!!!!!

-bDaily cut, none tpday ---lots of birthday messages..
-IG today
+bDaily cut, none tpday ---lots of birthday messages..obvi

 My daily Routine:
 - Woke up 8:49 am, Day 10 no Tiktok ! and day 36